 Below the Seboeis River Bridge, the river continues for another 3 miles through smooth and Class I water to its confluence with the East Branch of the Penobscot River.
 Here the East Branch is calm and wide.
 Big Seboeis campsite may be found 0.5 miles from the confluence on river-right.

 Lunksoos Camps boat launch is 3 miles downstream from the confluence of the Seboeis and East Branch of the Penobscot.
 Pass through the Lunksoos Deadwater and look for the boat launch on the east bank.
-A walk-in tent site is available at the Lunksoos Katahdin Woods and Waters turn-out; walk up the road to Lunksoos Camps for potable water.
+Camping is available at the Lunksoos Katahdin Woods and Waters turn-out.
+Five single sites are across the road from the boat launch and two group sites are located near the boat launch.
+Reservations for the campsites are available through recreation.gov.

 The Seboeis River is best run in high water and is typically too low after mid-summer.